 Slime isn’t only for kids, as this DIY cleaning slime demonstrates.
-Slime cleaning is a fun method to pick up crumbs and dirt from small spaces.
-Pick up the crumbs with DIY cleaning slime instead of blowing them around with compressed air.
+Slime cleaning is a secret weapon to pick up crumbs and dirt from small spaces.
+Pick up the crumbs with homemade cleaning slime instead of blowing them around with compressed air.

 DIY Cleaning Slime With Borax

-Making DIY cleaning slime may be done in two ways.
+Wear plastic gloves when making or using slime of you have sensitive skin.
+Making DIY cleaning slime may be done in a few ways.
 Here are the ingredients for the Borax recipe:

-one 4 oz. bottle white school glue (optional) food colouring
+- one 4 oz. bottle white school glue

 DIY Cleaning Slime Without Borax